-The state of Missouri has several active waiver programs that are targeted toward specific groups.
+The state of Missouri has several active waiver programs that target specific groups.
 The DHSS continues to offer an Adult Day Care Waiver as a service to the Aged and Disabled Waiver.
 Additional slots were added for the Medically Fragile Adult Waiver (formerly called the Physical Disabilities Waiver).
-After the completion of the MO MFP Program, state funds will be used to provide support for these slots.
-Under the MO Comprehensive Waiver, the

-MO DDD is able to now provide 8,500 slots.
+After the completion of the MO MFP Program, state funds will provide support for these slots.
+Under the MO Comprehensive Waiver, the MO DDD is now able to provide 8,500 slots.
 The Community Support Waiver provides 1,575 slots and has had an increase in the annual cost limit.

 The state Missouri also operates a Prevention Waiver called "Partnership for Hope" for individuals with a developmental disability.
 This waiver is a partnership between the Division of Developmental Disabilities and 103 counties in MO.
-This waiver is used to serve individuals who can live in the community and be supported with an annual cost cap of \$12,000 or less.
+This waiver serves individuals who can live in the community using supports with an annual cost cap of \$12,000 or less.
 It is intended that this waiver will help reduce the states waiver waiting list and help prevent future out of home/institutional placements.